 The other thing to consider is the how.
 And as we’ve talked about, consumers search based on their needs.
 So, if you have a book on gluten intolerance, your consumer may search on “Wheat allergies,” because they’re coming at this from their pain points, not yours.

 Phrases and Search Terms

 The first step in this process are the phrases and search terms.
 I recommend that you start with a list of existing search terms your readers might input into the Amazon search bar, to get to the books they’re looking for.
 As a reminder, start with the Kindle store so you get better results.
-And if you’re on Chrome, go “incognito” as I always recommend for Amazon keyword search, so your Amazon results aren’t affected by prior purchases.
+And if you’re on Chrome, go “incognito” as I always recommend for Amazon keyword search.
+Because you don’t want your Amazon results affected by prior purchases.

 With the help of Amazon’s intuitive search, you’ll start to pull up keyword suggestions, which I’ve written more about on this post, as you start to type in your keyword.
 Let’s say you have a paranormal, time travel, romance.
 You could start by typing in the word, “paranormal” – when you do, you’ll see this box pop up.

 Another way to search, is to pop in your keyword and the term “and” or start digging through the alphabet.
 So for example, you can type in romance a, b, c and so on through the alphabet.
 Remember that Amazon is showing you these because people have searched them.
 So going through the alphabet like this, could help you find keywords that you hadn’t thought of.
 Note: you can do this for fiction and non-fiction, to help expand your reach.